niconushinii/eda-project-qtm302w/README.md

 ---

-## Methods
-Our exploratory data analysis (EDA) was conducted in **R** using the `tidyverse`, `plotly`, and `broom` libraries.
-Following best practices for reproducible research, our notebook includes:
-- Data cleaning and restructuring into tidy long-form tables
-- Visual exploration of **pre- and post-filter distributions**
-- Descriptive statistics (mean, median, variance, quartiles, IQR)
-- Correlation and regression modeling to test variable relationships
-- Interactive visualizations using `plotly` for longitudinal comparisons

----

 ## Key Findings
 - **Enrollment vs. Attendance**
   Attendance rates are typically lower than enrollment rates at all levels, though the gap varies by level and year.